avnishs17/avnishs17/README.md

 ## About

-Building production-oriented GenAI and MLOps systems for **AI Engineer** and **MLOps Engineer** roles: RAG platforms, multi-agent LLM workflows, cloud-native inference services, CI/CD pipelines, and ML monitoring.
-Currently Junior Research Fellow at NIT Raipur (Dept. of IT), working on GNN-based threat detection using large-scale DARPA provenance graphs.
+AI Engineer and MLOps practitioner with experience in machine learning research, GenAI applications, and cloud-native deployment.
+Former Junior Research Fellow at NIT Raipur, where I worked on graph-based intrusion detection using large-scale provenance data.

-My strongest work combines applied ML research with deployment-focused engineering: 99%+ F1 scores on graph-based security datasets, federated learning across heterogeneous clients, GCP infrastructure with Terraform and GKE, and 4 peer-reviewed publications.
+Interested in building practical ML and AI systems, including RAG applications, agent workflows, MLOps pipelines, and cloud-native deployment infrastructure.
 ---

 ## Skills